A geometric Steinberg formula: The geometric Steinberg formula

 \subsection{Preliminaries}

-In this subsection we prove some technical lemmas (essentially taken from~\cite{abbgm}) on dimensions of certain subschemes of $\Gr$ that will be required in the proofs of Theorem~\ref{thm:geometric-Steinberg} and Theorem~\ref{thm:geometric-Steinberg-ff}.
-The starting point for these proofs is a technical lemma from~\cite{fgv} which is closely related to the ``geometric Casselman--Shalika formula'' proved independently in~\cite{fgv} and~\cite{np}.
+Our goal in this subsection is to prove the technical Lemma~\ref{lem:dimension}, which will be used crucially in the proofs of Theorems~\ref{thm:geometric-Steinberg} and~\ref{thm:geometric-Steinberg-ff}.
+This result will follows from some claims (essentially taken from~\cite{abbgm}) on dimensions of certain subschemes of $\Gr$.
+The starting point for these proofs is a lemma from~\cite{fgv} which is closely related to the ``geometric Casselman--Shalika formula'' proved independently in~\cite{fgv} and~\cite{np}.